shahaneshantanu/frost-thickness-neural-network/README.md

-# Neural Netowrk for Temporal Evolution of Frost Thickness
+# Neural Network for Temporal Evolution of Frost Thickness

 ## Getting Started